Spicer resigns as press secretary in White House shakeup

 A source said Kasowitz will continue to give his input and guidance to the president, as well as all members of the outside counsel.

-Meanwhile, Scaramucci, who supported Trump during the general election, is expected to fill the White House role that has remained vacant since Mike Dubke's resignation in May.
+Scaramucci, who supported Trump during the general election, will now fill the White House role that has remained vacant since Mike Dubke's resignation in May.
 His background is in the financial ranks of New York, having founded a global hedge fund.
 He later worked with Trump’s team during the campaign and transition and more recently was named senior vice president and chief strategy officer of the Export-Import Bank in June.

 Spicer's departure marks the end of a rocky tenure in which the president's top spokesman at times struggled to keep pace with Trump's sometimes-chaotic leadership style -- and a swirl of controversies.